brannn/puppet-zsh/README.md

 puppet-zsh
 ==========

-A Puppet module to install Oh-My-Zsh for users and optionally pull down their customizations from a personal repository
+A module to install and configure Oh-My-Zsh for users